TEACH Grant/Loan Program

 Through the College Cost Reduction and Access Act of 2007, Congress created the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program that provides grants of up to $4,000 per year to students who intend to teach in a high need field and in a school that serves students from low-income families.
-If, after reading all of the information about this grant, you are interested in learning more about the TEACH Grant Program, you should contact the financial aid office at the college where you will be enrolled.
+If, after reading all of the information about this grant, you are interested in learning more about the TEACH Grant Program, you should contact the financial aid office.

 As a condition for receiving a TEACH Grant, you must sign a TEACH Grant Agreement to Serve in which you agree to (among other requirements) teach